Gandi/hieracles/README.md

 When usedb is true, a call to puppetdb will be made for all commands to retrieve facts if they are present for the queried node.

+#### Extra commandline tool: ppdb

+When hieracles is configured with parameters to connect to PuppetDB, you also can use the ppdb commandline to send direct queries to the database.
+Check `man ppdb` for more information.

 Completion
 -------------